chrispassas98/Data_Analysis_Music_Company/README.md

 Finally, the playlist and playlist track tables reflect how tracks are curated into playlists, offering insights into music curation strategies and preferences among different listener segments.

+#Source/Credits:
+This dataset was provided by the program: SQL Essential Training with Walter Shields.
+Walter Shields profile: https://www.linkedin.com/in/waltershields/